As an entrepreneur, you are spoiled for choice when it comes to outsourcing software development.

-More than 37% of small businesses outsourced a business process in 2019 — according to Clutch.co.
+In fact, nearly 90% of small businesses outsourced a business process in 2022 – according to Clutch.co.

 Giants of the industry, such as Apple, Google & Facebook have all outsourced or currently outsource aspects of their software development.
-For example, in 2018 Google’s outsourced workforce outnumbered their in-house employees.
+For example, since 2018 Google’s outsourced workforce has outnumbered their in-house employees.

 I mean, even Github, one of the largest software development communities, outsourced their initial software development.

 So why do some startups (and even big corporations) fail to outsource software development successfully?

 The problem doesn’t seem to be the model.
 Rather it’s about choosing the right people and organisations to partner with.

 As I’ve said before (more than once) when it comes to your startup, it’s all about the people you work with.
 A bad co-founder, CTO, freelancer or agency can all quickly kill your startup.
 In my experience, it’s better to spend less time thinking about the model and more on how to make sure you have the right people.

 There are obvious risks with outsourcing.
 Fail to vet the right partner and you’ll probably face a business disaster sooner or later.

 IBM lost a major outsourcing project when JP Morgan Chase & Co. cancelled the remainder of its 7-year IT contract with IBM, worth $5 billion.